ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 And then, they quit, or from my perspective, were no longer part of the company.

-By my second week at Flatley Inc, I had diagnosed all of these things in previous developers as well as my current team mates, particularly Tony Thompson, who had a similar set of skills to me as a developer and I was to work closely with.
+By my second week at Senger-Huel, I had diagnosed all of these things in previous developers as well as my current team mates, particularly Tony Thompson, who had a similar set of skills to me as a developer and I was to work closely with.
 This disheartened me to say the least.

 But code is only one way to judge the internal behaviors of a tech firm.
 The other way is seeing how clear the _process for requesting code changes_, in any form, is.